spirit986/pegbtech_demo/README.md

   * [pegb_web] - For the web proxy.
 Consists of two containers
     * [pegb-proxy] - Nginx container for the proxy
     * [pegb-certbot] - Certbot container for the TLS
+* Python Flask - For creating a simple API backend for demonstration;
+* MongoDB - For implementing a simple database for the backend to talk to for demonstration;

 ## Deployment steps
 In general the deployment is done in two phases.